 Introduction to Wahiawa, Hawaii

 Wahiawa is a census designated place.
-In Hawaiian language the word means "place of noise".
+In Hawaiian language the word means "place of noise."
 This indicates that in the past there was a time when heavy surf on the faraway coast could be heard in this town.
 It is surrounded by Lake Wilson on three sides.
-In 1907, it was founded and it is in located Honolulu County.
+In 1907, it was founded and is in Honolulu County.

 Wahiawa and nearby Attractions